openmrs/openmrs-owa-labworkflow/README.md

 }
 ```

-To run all tests:
-npm run test-cypress
-(this should fire up your server for you as well)

 NOTE: To run tests make sure your OpenMRS instance is running and this OWA is started and linked up to the instance.

 To fire up Cypress in interactive mode:

-1) Make sure the app is running on localhost:3000
+1) Make sure the app is running on localhost:3000  (ie "npm run watch")
 2) npm run cypress:open

+To just run the tests Cypress in non-interactive mode:

+1) Make sure the app is running on localhost:3000   (ie "npm run watch")
+2) npm run cy:run

 See docs for cypress here: https://www.cypress.io/